 There are six (6) categories of temporary employees:

-Seasonal: Seasonal employment is defined within each department and may vary by program.
-Each season will have a defined beginning and end, and the season will repeat on a yearly basis.
-Examples of seasonal employment include: "summer highway construction" in AOT; "spring tax filing" in TAX; "summer season" for FPR; "summer work crews" for DOC; etc. These positions could be 40 hours per week.
+Each period of seasonal employment will have a defined beginning and end and will repeat on a yearly basis.
+Examples of seasonal employment include: "summer highway construction" in AOT; "spring tax filing" in TAX; "summer season" for FPR; etc. These positions may work 40 hours per week.

-Bona Fide Emergency: These are handled on a case-by-case basis, and will usually be limited to the unforeseen situation which would require additional short-term staffing increases to avoid a serious threat or imminent harm to the public, to critical services, to other staff, or that would otherwise jeopardize the immediate public safety.
+Bona Fide Emergency: These are handled on a case-by-case basis, and means an unanticipated need for short-term staffing, to prevent significant disruption to the continued operation of State government or to avoid serious or imminent harm to the public, critical services or other staff or to avoid jeopardizing public safety.
 These are rarely used.
 These positions could be 40 hours per week.

 Fill-ins: A fill-in is a one-for-one replacement of an existing employee who may be on leave of absence for illness, military, educational, or family.
 This category may also be used to fill-in for a vacant position that is actively under recruitment.
-The period of fill-in may only be the same as for the length of the absence of the existing employee.
-The job title for the fill-in should be the same as the existing employee, or at a trainee level, if one exists.
+The period of fill-in may only be the same as for the length of the absence of the existing employee or anticipated vacancy.
+The job title for the fill-in should be the same or lower level as the existing employee, or at a trainee level, if one exists.
 These positions could be 40 hours per week.

 Intermittent: These are for situations where there are fluctuations in the workload that are not seasonal.
 An employee might be hired to alleviate a work backlog, be absent for an undefined period, then reactivated when the work piles up again.
 Fluctuations in the workload, with staff shortages during peak periods, might be somewhat predictable, but the specific timing and durations is generally not predictable.
 Some weeks the employee may work 40 hours, but not on a regular basis.